Date: March 5, 2009

 The following definitions are how we use the terms for HACCP planning.

 For information on the content of this appendix, contact the Division of Fisheries and Aquatic Resource Conservation.
-For more information about this Web page, contact Krista Holloway in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb in the Division of Policy and Directives Management.